Lemony Kale, Quinoa and Chickpea Salad with Vegan Parmesan Cheese: mouthful of a title, mouthful of a meal. Continue reading

 And it seems to happen overnight.
 As any gardener will tell you, nearly all varieties in the Curcubita pepo family will bulk from 99 gram weakling into the Incredible Hulk with very little encouragement.
 But late summer squashes – big and lumbering though they are – come to make soup, not war.

-By all rights we should be getting well and truly tired of soup.
-In fact I have a friend who swears off the stuff after St Patrick’s Day, opting for salads and wraps, even if the mercury is mired in single digits and sleety rain.
-But I’m not quite ready to give up my comfort blanket of warmed and blended vegetables, pulses and herbs just yet.
-Continue reading
+By all rights we should be getting well and truly tired of sups.
+In fact, I have a good friend who swears off the stuff after St Patrick’s Day, opting for salads and wraps even if the mercury is mired in single digits and sleety rain.
+But I’m not quite ready to abandon my comfort blanket of warmed and blended vegetables, pulses and herbs just yet.
+How about you?

 It can’t have escaped your notice that Valentine’s Day is fast approaching.
 Florists, candy manufacturers, card, lingerie and condom makers (!) are gearing up for one of their biggest days of the sales year.
 Even the most tasteful of shops will have at least one display teetering under the weight of pink and red swathed cardboard boxes.
 Most of it containing chocolate.
 Continue reading

 I’ve just realised that it’s been almost two months since I posted something sweet.
 I know, what was I thinking: man cannot live by tofu alone.
 It’s not even as if we never have anything sweet and I have to expend great brainpower coming up with a recipe.
 For example, the last sweet thing I ate was on Saturday.
 As it was only three ingredients – none of which I had anything to do with making – it probably doesn’t count as a recipe.
 But it was scrummy, & obviously easy, so I will share it with you: Rachel’s Organic Greek-style Coconut Yogurt topped with blueberries and a crushed Nairn’s Ginger Oatcake (thanks to Yvonne Mc for that genius idea).